Showing posts with label Verheyen. Show all posts

 Yesterday, I learned of the passing of John Francis Dean (2/11/1936 - 2/29/2024).
 Looking back, John probably had the greatest impact on me in the conservation and preservation field.
 I shared some of my experiences with him in a post here several years ago.

 After emigrating from Great Britain to the United States in 1969, John F. Dean managed the preservation program at the Newberry Library before establishing the apprentice training and conservation program at the Johns Hopkins University in 1975.
 He went to Cornell University in 1985 to establish and develop the Department of Preservation and Conservation.
 He is widely recognized as one of the major proponents of preservation programs at academic libraries and was the 2003 recipient of the American Library Association’s prestigious Paul Banks and Carolyn Harris Preservation Award.
-A thread throughout his career arc is David Stam who as as Director of the Newberry Library brought him to the U.S., then as Director of the Library at Johns Hopkins brought him there.
+A thread throughout his career arc is David Stam who as Director of the Newberry Library brought him to the U.S., then as Director of the Library at Johns Hopkins brought him there.
 They remained life-long friends until David's passing last February.
 David was University Librarian at Syracuse when I arrived there ...

 during one of the frequent tours he gave of the program at